-The US Flag Must Earn The Respect of Those It Disrespected
+The US Flag Must Earn The Respect Of Those It Disrespected

-“The past isn’t dead; it isn’t even past.”
 I wish that I had penned those words, but they belong to the Nobel Laureate, William Faulkner.
 I will, however, use them to administer proper weight to the notion that we are the sum of all that has come before us.
 From this, we cannot hide.
 Although sometimes, when it serves our purpose, we try with all our might.

-When Colin Kaepernick took the knee for the first time during the National Anthem, he did so to bring attention to, in his mind, an epidemic of police brutality.
+When Colin Kaepernick took a knee for the first time during the national anthem, he did so to bring attention to, in his mind, an epidemic of police brutality.
 I believe he knew that although it was a peaceful attempt at protest, it was indeed a quiet riot destined to be met by a legion of misunderstanding.
 A hurricane of hatred and bigotry.
 A history driven need not to see the forest for the trees.

-Now, the knee seems to have nothing to do with the death of Philando Castile and others.
+Now, “the knee” seems to have nothing to do with the death of Philando Castile and others.
 Now, much of white America is screaming that Kaepernick and those who have followed his lead are unpatriotic.
 That they are spoiled, rich, black men who are disrespectful of an anthem, which if read in its entirety, spins a sinister rhyme scheme of black slavery, black death and white supremacy.

 “No refuge could save the hireling and slave, from the terror of flight or the gloom of the grave.
 And the star-spangled banner in triumph doth wave…”